Snowman-30/Python/README.md

 # Python
-This repository contains all the code that I wrote during learning Python.
+This collection of Python codes is what I wrote during my Python leaning Journey. <br>
+I'm still learning so this repo is ongoing.